Karelsulcia muelleri: Genomics

-The "Ca. K. muelleri", strain GWSS genome was completely sequenced at McDonnell Genome Institute using Illumina dye sequencing.
-The genome is an exceptionally reduced genome, where the genetic range of "Ca. K. muelleri" is only 10% of that of Escherichia colis.
-It is composed of one circular chromosome that measures 245,530 kilobases long.
+The Ca. K. muelleri, strain GWSS genome was completely sequenced at McDonnell Genome Institute using Illumina dye sequencing.
+The genome is an exceptionally reduced genome, where the genetic range of Ca. K. muelleri is only 10% of that of Escherichia colis.
+It is composed of one circular chromosome that measures 245,530 base pairs long.
 There are neither any plasmids nor any other mobile genetic elements.
 The genome contains a total of 263 genes: 227 protein genes, 36 RNA genes and one pseudogene.
 Of the 227 different polypeptides, 99 of them are enzymes and another 9 are transport proteins.
 The GC-content is 22.4%.

-A distinct feature of the "Ca. K. muelleri" genome is the presence of three unique rRNA sequences at the positions of (486-504), (1001-1016), (1418-1431).
+A distinct feature of the Ca. K. muelleri genome is the presence of three unique rRNA sequences at the positions of (486-504), (1001-1016), (1418-1431).
 The implications of these unique sequences are not identified.

+It has lost most regulatory genes due to its dependence on the host environment.

 Reduced genome

-The "Ca. K. muelleri" genome is what scientists refer to as a reduced genome; it is categorized by the apparent evolutionary loss of many ostensibly essential genes related to processes like DNA repair, translation or cell membrane biosynthesis.
+The Ca. K. muelleri genome is what scientists refer to as a reduced genome; it is categorized by the apparent evolutionary loss of many ostensibly essential genes related to processes like DNA repair, translation or cell membrane biosynthesis.
 The conditions required for genome reduction can be multifaceted, however they often involve some form of stability.
 The occurrence of genome reduction raises interesting questions about what the minimal requirements for a functioning genome are.
 Scientists are currently testing their hypotheses about the matter by engineering their own reduced genomes.

 Symbiosis

-Candidatus Sulcia muelleri is an obligate endosymbiont of sap-feeding insects, primarily cicadas and leafhoppers, where it provides essential amino acids missing from their plant sap diet.
-It often coexists with a secondary symbiont, such as Hodgkinia or Baumannia, which complements its metabolic capabilities.
-Sulcia muelleri has an extremely reduced genome, averaging around 250 kilobases, losing most regulatory genes due to its dependence on the host environment.
+"Candidatus K. muelleri" is an obligate endosymbiont of sap-feeding insects, primarily cicadas and leafhoppers, where it provides essential amino acids missing from their plant sap diet.
+Almost all insects that associate with "Ca. Karesulcia" carry a second symbioant to provide additional essential nutrients to the host.
+In most cases the second symbioant is of class Betaproteobacteria (Zinderia, Nasuia, Vidania), but Alpha- ("Ca. Hodgkinia") and Gammaproteobacteria (Baumannia) are also seen.
+In one extreme case, a fungus Ophiocordyceps has replaced a degraded "Ca. Hodgkinia" symbioant in some cicada species.
+It is unclear whether the betaproteobacterial symbioants were ancestral or later independently acquired.

 Insect-associated symbionts have been found to share a similar set of features.
 All symbionts appear to possess a reduced genome, have a high GC-content and bear a more frequent base-pair substitution rate compared to their free-living ancestors.

 Because of symbiosis, hosts may be able to utilize metabolic pathways they might not be able to use if their endosymbionts were absent; one relevant example is the ability for sap-feeding insects to survive off of relatively nutrient-poor food sources, e.g. xylem and phloem.